Class Action Filed for Cape Fear River GenX Contamination

 GenX and C8 Similarities

-GenX and C8 (also known as PFOA) belong to a DuPont family of chemicals known as fluorochemicals (PFOCs).
-Both have been used to make Teflon, Gore-Tex, Scotchguard, stain resistant carpets.
+GenX and C8 (including a chemical known as PFOA) belong to a family of chemicals known as fluorochemicals (PFAS).
+They have been used to make Teflon, Gore-Tex, Scotchguard, stain resistant carpets.
 They’re used in fast food wrappers, pizza boxes, and dental floss.
 The chemicals are used to make fire retardant in clothing, blankets, and in the foam to put out fires.

-PFOA (C8) is no longer allowed to be manufactured in the U.S. because studies have shown that it persists indefinitely in the environment and accumulate in the human body.
+PFOA is no longer manufactured in the U.S. because studies have shown that it persists indefinitely in the environment and accumulates in the human body.

-Epidemiologists have identified a probable link to PFOA exposure and high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, and pregnancy-induced hypertension.
+Epidemiologists have identified “a probable link” between C8 exposure and high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, and pregnancy-induced hypertension.

-The EPA expressed concerns about whether it does or does not.
-Although it gave Chemours the green light in 2009 to manufacturer GenX, the agency noted that it appeared to demonstrate many of the same risks to humans and the environment as C8.
+Although the EPA gave DuPont the green light in 2009 to manufacturer GenX, the agency noted that it appeared to demonstrate many of the same risks to humans and the environment as C8.

-Further muddying the waters, GenX is what the EPA calls an “emerging contaminant,” which carries no safety regulation standards.
-(The EPA advisory calls for under 70 parts per trillion for C8.)
+GenX is what the EPA calls an “emerging contaminant,” which carries no safety regulation standards.
+Recently, the N.C.
+Dept. of Health set a Health Advisory at 140 parts per trillion.

 Information about these chemicals can often be extremely hard to come by.
 Knappe explained for northcarolinahealthnews.com, “The chemicals are often protected as confidential business information.
 It’s much harder for scientists, regulators, and drinking water providers to even know what’s in the water.”

-North Carolina Lawyers Offer FREE GenX Case Evaluation
+North Carolina Lawyers Offer FREE Consultation on GenX Contamination